lirxairs/lirxairs.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m Ruixiang Li, a PhD candidate at Wuhan University.
-My advisors are Ming Wang and Jun Pan and I am member of the RsOne labs in the LIESMARS.
+I am Ruixiang Li, a PhD candidate at Wuhan University.
+My advisors is Prof. Mi Wang, who provide valuable guidance throughout my research journey.
+Additionally, I am proud to be a member of the RsOne labs, which is a part of the LIESMARS (Laboratory of Information Engineering in Surveying, Mapping, and Remote Sensing) at Wuhan University.

 新闻资讯
 ======